-We’re shaking things up on this episode of Breaking the Bias by exploring issues surrounding mental health, managing anxiety, motherhood and conscious communication.
+We’re shaking things up on this episode of Break the Bias by exploring issues surrounding mental health, managing anxiety, motherhood and conscious communication.
 Consciously Unbiased co-founder Bindu Lokre sat down in a studio in New York with Sandrine Marlier, a meditation teacher, Reiki master practitioner, model and author of the new children’s book “Odette’s Alphabet,” a story about handling big emotions.
 Bindu and Sandrine keep it real by diving into Sandrine’s journey of the tools she uses to manage her anxiety and how to identify your triggers and create healthy boundaries.
 Their conversation also covers how Sandrine’s daughter inspired her to write a book about mindfulness for children, and the biggest lessons adults can also take away from the story.

 Listen to the full episode here, and read below for some key takeaways.